tabbzi/LnzLive/docs/DEVELOPMENT.md

     * Throws away pixels early if they belong to a shape that is facing backwards or hidden from the camera.

 - **Step: Fuzz / Jitter Calculation**
-    * Generates a pseudo-random value based on the fragment's screen coordinates and offsets the UV or distance coordinates to create a dithering effect.
+    * Generates a pseudo-random value based on the fragment's screen coordinates and offsets the UV to produce a jitter.
-    * Slightly scrambles the pixels along the edge to make the shape look fuzzy or hairy instead of perfectly smooth.
+    * Slightly scrambles the pixels along the edge to make the shape look fuzzy instead of smooth.

 - **Step: Shape & Outline Math**
-    * Computes distance fields (vector lengths from center) to determine if the current fragment falls within the main body, the outline, or outside the geometry.
+    * Computes distance fields (vector lengths from center) to determine if the current fragment falls within the geometry, on the outline, or outside the geometry.
-    * Uses math to draw a perfect shape inside the invisible canvas, and figures out which pixels belong to the inside body and which belong to the border.
+    * Draws a perfect shape inside the invisible canvas, and figures out which pixels are fill versus outline.

 - **Step: Texture Tiling & Rotation**
     * Maps screen-space or object-space coordinates to UVs, handling atlas rect boundaries, centering, and tiling parameters.
-    * Figures out which part of an image (like a fur pattern) should be painted onto this specific pixel.
+    * Figures out which part of a texture should be painted onto each specific pixel.

-- **Step: Texture & Palette Quantization**
+- **Step: Palette Quantization**
-    * Samples the texture/palette, resolves transparency indices, and optionally snaps colors to the nearest target palette using Euclidean distance in RGB space.
+    * Samples the texture and palette, resolves transparency color index, and resolves palette colors.
-    * Looks up the exact color for this pixel from a limited set of colors (a 256-color palette), snapping it to the closest match if necessary.
+    * Looks up exact color for each pixel from a limited set of colors (a 256-color palette).

 - **Step: Color Sampling & Z-Shifting**
-    * Applies the final albedo by conditionally shifting the base palette index based on Z-depths, or applying distinct edge/outline/highlight colors.
+    * Conditionally shifts the base palette index based on texture argument and Z-depth.
     * Paints the pixel!
-If it's further away, it picks a darker shade of the color; if it's an edge, it paints it the edge color.
+If it's further away, it picks a darker shade of the color; if it's an outline, it paints it the outline color.

 - **Step: Eyelids & Eyelashes**
-    * Applies rotational matrices and trigonometric projections to mask out specific sub-regions for secondary features (eyelids/lashes).
+    * Applies rotational matrices and trigonometric projections to mask out specific pixels for eyelids and eyelashes.
     * Draws extra details like eyelids or eyelashes on top of the base shape by calculating angles.

 - **Step: Transparency & Alpha Clipping**
-    * Evaluates distance fields, highlight states, and transparency flags to output a final alpha value (0.0 or 1.0), discarding out-of-bounds fragments.
     * Makes sure the pixels outside the actual shape or marked as transparent become completely invisible.

 #### Vertex Shader